Passion and patience at the outset can seem to be unlikely partners.

 Observing the changes these wonderful shade trees have brought to my garden over time ~~

 The drake elm in the SE corner was removed in April 2006 to make way for what was intended to be a sunnier side of the garden.
-The wall was built to add architectural interest and height. ***An interesting observation is that presently not only is the wall hardly visible due to obstruction by plants but those big stones can hardly be seen anymore as well.
-Note to self: I should do something about seeing those stones again.
+The wall was built to add architectural interest and height. ***An interesting observation is that presently not only is the wall hardly visible due to obstruction by plants but those boulder stones can hardly be seen anymore as well.
+Note to self: I should do something about seeing those boulder stones again.
 I do love them.
 (I wrote about this project's step by step progress a long time ago here.)

 Meanwhile, by October 2006, the original (back) planting beds created in 1998, connected by an arbor laden with confederate jasmine, continue on their journey to maturity.
-The Natchez crape myrtle and standardized ligustrum tree growing larger and providing more shade than I ever predicted in their infancy.
+The Natchez crape myrtle and standard ligustrum tree growing larger and providing more shade than I ever predicted in their infancy.
 Soon it will be discovered these two trees will be encroaching on my supposed sunnier SE corner.
 Write it off to trial and error.

 A few months of summer growth and the SE corner is begging to be tweaked.
 The ensuing enlargements are detailed here.